 Thankfully, in the time between her casting news and her debut as Batwoman in the Arrowverse “Elseworlds” crossover event in December 2018, the first look at Batwoman was revealed and restored faith that Rose was the right person for the job and that the creative minds behind the show were dedicated to creating a Batwoman that honored the comics.

-Who Is Batwoman?
+Who is Batwoman?

 Batwoman was first introduced in DC Comics’ 2006 limited series 52.
-Over the course of the 13 years Batwoman has been a part of the DC Comics universe it’s been revealed that Kate is from a wealthy family which includes her father, military colonel Jake Kane, mother Gabrielle, and twin sister Beth.
+Over the course of the 13 years Batwoman has been a part of the DC Comics universe, it’s been revealed that Kate is from a wealthy family, which includes her father, military colonel Jake Kane, mother Gabrielle, and twin sister Beth.
 She is also Jewish and an out lesbian, the latter marking her as the first openly gay character in DC Comics history.

-There are two notable similarities to Bruce Wayne’s origin story: Kate is a socialite by day and vigilante by night.
+There are two notable similarities to Bruce Wayne’s origin story: Kate is a socialite by day and a vigilante by night.
 Kate also loses her mother and sister to gun violence after a group of gunmen take them hostage and kill their bodyguard as the family goes out for a special birthday dinner for the twins.